gerivanc/entropy-password-generator/CONTRIBUTING.md

 - **Language**: Use Python 3.6+ and follow PEP 8 style guidelines.
 - **Comments and Docstrings**: Write clear comments and docstrings in English for all functions and complex logic.
 - **Security**: Ensure changes maintain the use of the `secrets` module for cryptographic randomness.
 - **Testing**: Test your changes locally to ensure they don’t break existing functionality.
-Run:
+After cloning the repository, run:
   ```bash
   python3 entropy_password_generator/password_generator.py --mode 1
   ```